Your cookie preferences

 The date your fixed price energy plan ends should be one that's marked in your diary.
 Our video explains why.

-When your fixed plan is about to end, the first thing to do is find out which plan your supplier will be moving you to.
+When your fixed rate energy plan is about to end, the first thing to do is find out which plan your supplier will be moving you to.
 This will probably be your supplier's standard variable tariff, although some suppliers may offer you the chance to fix your prices again.

 Once you know what energy plan you're being moved to:

-If you're thinking about switching to a fixed energy deal, you can compare energy prices to see what's currently available by entering your postcode below.
+If you're thinking about switching to a fixed price energy deal, you can compare energy prices to see what's currently available by entering your postcode below.

 Run an energy comparison